 What are the benefits of ETL processes?

-The benefits of ETL processes include improved data quality, integration of diverse data sources, automation of data workflows, and enhanced data analysis capabilities.
+ETL processes benefit from improved data quality, the integration of diverse data sources, the automation of data workflows, and enhanced data analysis capabilities.

 List the drawbacks of ETL processes.